rmshkv/nbscuid/docs/source/addingnotebookstocollection.md

 4. Open `config.yml`.
 First, add your new notebook (as its name, minus the `.ipynb`) to the list of notebooks that will be computed (`compute_notebooks`).
 For example:

 		your_new_nb_name:
-		    use_cluster: True  # True if you want the global Dask cluster passed in, otherwise False
 			    parameter_groups:
 				    none:
 						param_specific_to_this_nb: some_value